17liamnaddell/schoolwork/HighSchool/plog.md

 ## Tuesday, July 11

 I have recompiled the linux kernel more than 10 times already. and have 3 releases of the kernel.
 I got networking working on lfs, which is a feat.
 I also started a networking project in golang, and it worked.
 It took a few minutes, but is a good proof of concept

+## Wednsday, July 19

+Stayed up till 2:00 in the morning researching SDL
+My project is to make a web crawler in sdl it is hard

+## Thursday, July 20

+Recompiled the linux kernel 3 times, helped out some people in skilstak, and they helped out me, I also got sound working via headest. this is kewl

+## Monday, July 24

+I recompiled the kernel a lot, and got auxillary/jack speakers working with pulseaudio.
+Linux sound is overcomplicated at best, and was very difficult.
+I also got NFS working which is awesome.
+The answer to my month long problem was quite simple.
+A long time ago(a few days) I got mr robs graphical web crawler working